OhDeerNeil/ohdeerneil.github.io/content/projects/forefront/index.md

 ### The project:

-[Forefront](https://www.youtube.com/watch?v=QQhvyFRlYcs) is a chaotic 32 player shooter, bringing those "only in Battlefield moments" into VR.
+[Forefront](https://www.youtube.com/watch?v=QQhvyFRlYcs) is a chaotic 32-player shooter, bringing those "only in Battlefield moments" into VR.
 Making players work together in squads to take the objectives, and making sure they use all available gadgets and vehicles to give their team an edge.
-Created with an in-house varriant of ECS.
+Created with an in-house variant of ECS.

 **Created with** Unity3D, Photon Fusion 2, Vivox